 Investments for which market quotations are readily available are valued at the sale price on their principal exchange, or official closing bid price for certain markets.
-If no sales are reported, the security is valued at its last reported bid price.

 Other Sovereign Government Obligations, Municipal Bonds and Corporate Bonds - Level 2

 The investments listed in the caption above are valued on the basis of valuations furnished by an independent pricing service approved by the trustees or dealers.
 Such services or dealers determine valuations for normal institutional-size trading units of such securities using methods based on market transactions for comparable securities and various relationships, generally recognized by institutional traders, between securities.